SoftUni-Internal/interactive-content/EN/01-Exam/03-Problem-03.md

 [/code-editor]
 [task-description]
 ## Description
-Write a program that calculates the price a customer, who has bought drinks from a coffee machine, has to pay:
+Create a program that calculates the cost of drinks, that a customer has bought from the coffee machine:

 |   | Without sugar | Normal | Extra sugar |
 |---|---|---|---|